Helping Children Challenge Negative Thinking

 First, we want to help a child identify a thought as negative or positive.
 The best way to do this is with simple sorting activities.

-1. Write down a negative and positive thoughts on pieces of paper.
+1. Write down negative and positive thoughts on pieces of paper.

-2. Label each bag with a negative thinking and positive thinking.
+2. Label each bag with negative thinking and positive thinking.

 3. Take turns drawing different thoughts and deciding whether they are negative or positive.

 Children can create a short list of the types of negative thoughts they have often.
-From this list they can come up with ways to change these types of thoughts.
+From this list, they can devise ways to change these types of thoughts.

 Challenge Negative Thinking

-Pushing a child to challenge their negative thinking can often lead to them being stubborn or defensive.
+Pushing a child to challenge their negative thinking can often make them stubborn or defensive.
 Try separating their negative thinking from them.
 You can label these negative thoughts as the child's Inner Critic, Mean Brain, Stormin' Stu.
-It doesn't really matter.
+It doesn't matter.

-Sounds like Stormin' Stu is making you feel angry and think that everyone left you out.
+Sounds like Stormin' Stu is making you angry and think everyone left you out.

 That sounds like Mean Brain thoughts.
-We don't have to listen to Mean Brain thoughts.
-We can actually tell those Mean Brain thoughts they are wrong
+We don't have to listen to Mean Brain's thoughts.
+We can tell those Mean Brain thoughts they are wrong.

 Once you separate negative thoughts from the child, you can push them to be the boss of those negative thoughts.
 The child can ask their Inner Critic what evidence there is for the negative thought.
 Even simpler, they can ask themselves what makes that negative thought true or false.